neetcode-gh/lesson-data/howToUseNeetcode.md

 Both of these lists are comprehensive and provide a good mix of easy and hard problems.

-> You probably want to plan out the **best** way to study.
+You probably want to plan out the *best* way to study.
 That's reasonable.
 But don't overthink it.
-So many people spend more time thinking about the best way to study than actually studying.
+So many **people spend more time thinking about the best way to study than actually studying**.

 Just get started.
 What's the worst that can happen?
 Maybe you attempt a problem that's too difficult.
 That's fine.
 You can always come back to it later.